Ahead of Menstrual Hygiene Day (May 28), get to know three companies working to shatter menstrual taboo.

 Puberty can be an awkward, confusing time for girls, especially when they don’t have reliable women figures in their life or the right resources to turn to.
 This became all too apparent to Taran Ghatrora in 2016, when the then UBC law student teamed up with her sister, Bunny, to launch Ellebox, a subscription box service that delivered organic pads and tampons to girls and women across Canada.
 Soon, the pair’s inbox was flooded with questions from customers about acne, cramps and other unwelcome conditions that are exacerbated during periods.

-“We discovered that it wasn’t just pads and tampons, but really that whole time period of going through puberty and buying self-care products that was really fragmented [in terms of the information that was available],” Ghatrora explains.
+“We discovered that it wasn’t just pads and tampons, but really that whole time period of going through puberty and buying self-care products that was really fragmented ,” Ghatrora explains.
 “We felt there was room for a brand to help here.”

 Now known as Blume, the Ghatroras’ business can best be described as a safe space for young women and girls who are going through puberty.
 The Mount Pleasant-based company continues to offer biodegradable organic-cotton pads and tampons, which ditch the bleach and synthetic fibres typically found in their mass-produced counterparts, and it’s expanded its product offering to include natural deodorants, cramp-soothing PMS oils and a benzoyl peroxide-free and salicylic acid-free blemish treatment that works to reduce inflammation and prevent acne scarring.